WildlifeDatasets/wildlife-datasets/docs/adding.md

             })
             return df

-## Optional: integrating into core package
+## Optional: integrating into package

 New datasets may be integrated into the core package by pull requests on the [Github repo](https://github.com/WildlifeDatasets/wildlife-datasets).
 In such a case, the dataset should be freely downloadable and both download script and metadata should be provided.
 The fuctions should be included in the following files: